ilianusss/File-Explorer/README.md

-# S4_File-Explorer
+# File Explorer
-Programmation project for EPITA.
-File Explorer in Rust, using gtk for user interface.
+File Explorer in Rust, using gtk for user interface for EPITA (S4)